The person suffering tooth sensitivity experiences intense, sharp, and short pain when doing so.

 At Dental Blush we carry out gel application treatments with a high fluoride concentration to strengthen teeth and decrease, among other things, dental sensitivity and the risk of caries.

 Early tooth sensitivity can prevent future complications that are more difficult to treat.

 Come to Dental Blush and we will get your best smile back!

-Dental Blush is a dental office where our goal is to make the patient feel at home.
+Dental Blush is a Dental Office in Tamiami FL where our goal is to make the patient feel at home.

 We are excited for you to become a new member of our family!